dmsc/fastbasic/manual.md

 [^1]: `GRAPHICS 0` and `GRAPHICS 8`
-offer two colors, where the "on" pixels may be a different shade of the background color, but not a different hue.
+offer two colors, where the "on" pixels may be a different shade
+(luminence) of the background color's hue, but cannot have its own hue.
 (Television color artifacting effects can be utilized to simulate two additional colors.)
+Use
-Use `SETCOLOR 2,H,L1` and
+`SETCOLOR 2,H,L1` and `SETCOLOR 1,0,L2`
-`SETCOLOR 1,0,L` (or `POKE 710,H*16+L1`
+(or `POKE 710,H*16+L1` & `POKE 709,L2`).
-and `POKE 709,L2`)

 [^2]: Mode 0 (and the text window found at the bottom of most other modes) can